alex-bellon/wikipedia/README.md

 - [Port tongs](https://en.wikipedia.org/wiki/Port_tongs) - a special set of tongs designed to open wine bottles that are sealed with a cork.
 The tongs are heated over an open flame and held against the neck of the wine bottle for 20–30 seconds.
 The heated section of bottle is then cooled with a damp cloth or ice water, causing the glass to fracture due to thermal expansion.
 The result is generally a clean, predictable break.
 - [Ransom strip](https://en.wikipedia.org/wiki/Ransom_strip) - a parcel of land needed to access an adjacent property from a public highway, to which the owner is denied access until payment is received.
 - The [Revenge dress](https://en.wikipedia.org/wiki/Revenge_dress) - a dress once worn by Diana, Princess of Wales.
 The dress has been interpreted as having been worn "in revenge" for the televised admission of adultery by her husband, Charles, Prince of Wales.
+- [Scrip](https://en.wikipedia.org/wiki/Scrip) - any substitute for legal tender.
+It is often a form of credit.
+Scrips have been created for exploitative payment of employees under truck systems, and for use in local commerce at times when regular currency was unavailable, for example in remote coal towns, military bases, ships on long voyages, or occupied countries in wartime.
 - [Sleeve garter](https://en.wikipedia.org/wiki/Sleeve_garter) - a garter worn on the sleeve of a shirt.
 It came into wide use, especially in the USA, in the latter half of the 19th century when men's ready-made shirts came in a single (extra long) sleeve length.
 Sleeve garters allow men to customize sleeve lengths and keep their cuffs from becoming soiled while working or at the correct length when worn under a jacket.
 - [Smoot](https://en.wikipedia.org/wiki/Smoot) - a nonstandard, humorous unit of length created as part of an MIT fraternity prank.
 It is named after Oliver R. Smoot, a fraternity pledge to Lambda Chi Alpha, who in October 1958 lay down repeatedly on the Harvard Bridge (between Boston and Cambridge, Massachusetts) so that his fraternity brothers could use his height to measure the length of the bridge.
 - [Space-cadet keyboard](https://en.wikipedia.org/wiki/Space-cadet_keyboard) - a keyboard designed by John L. Kulp in 1978 and used on Lisp machines at Massachusetts Institute of Technology (MIT), which inspired several still-current jargon terms in the field of computer science and influenced the design of Emacs.